 Geographical Information Systems – GIS Specialist Jobs

 One position that has gained importance in reforestation practices in recent years is the Geographical Information Systems (GIS) specialist.
+As in any other industry, reforestation has been impacted by technological advances.

 GIS utilization has become a key factor in the forestry industry from timber stand management to urban forestry needs.
 While gathering information on reforestation sites can be accomplished remotely by satellites or airplanes, applying that knowledge to forest management techniques is another matter altogether.